Anh-Khoa-PC/spotflow-documentation/api/API Endpoints/Subscriptions/list-subscription.md

 ## Error Handling

 If an error occurs, the API will return an appropriate HTTP status code and error message in the response body.
+Check out our <a target="_blank" href={"../../errors"} style={{textDecoration: "underline"}}>error documentation</a> for more details.